-C’est la vie (Meaning: “that’s life”) is a phrase that’s made its way into popular songs, movies, and cultures around the world.
+C’est la vie (Meaning: “that’s life”) is an expression that’s made its way into popular songs, movies, and cultures around the world.
 Despite the fact that it comes from the French language, English speakers also use c’est la vie.
 Keep reading to find out the French really use c’est la vie as well as a list of top songs using this popular French expression.

 /say lah vee/